Honchkrow/Space/README.md

 </center>

-We can also visual the distribution of genes for all domains.
+We can also visual the distribution of genes across all domains.

 ```python
 sc.pl.violin(adata, ['PBX1', 'KRT18', 'COX6C'], groupby='Space')